marbl/MetagenomeScope/README.md

-To this end, AsmViz highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components, and uses [GraphViz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of an assembly graph.
+To this end, AsmViz highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components, and uses [Graphviz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of an assembly graph.

 AsmViz is composed of two main components:

-1. `collate.py`, a Python script that reads an assembly graph file, identifies patterns in it, separates it by connected components, and runs GraphViz on each component to be laid out, generating a SQLite .db file containing layout, pattern, and biological information extracted from GraphViz and from the original assembly graph file.
+1. `collate.py`, a Python script that reads an assembly graph file, identifies patterns in it, separates it by connected components, and runs Graphviz on each component to be laid out, generating a SQLite .db file containing layout, pattern, and biological information extracted from Graphviz and from the original assembly graph file.
    Currently, this supports LastGraph (Velvet), GML (Bambus 3 scaffolds), and GFA assembly graph files, and support for GFA2 and FASTG (SPAdes) files is planned.
 Please note that, although